-(3) If the thesis is graded as "unsatisfactory" by one reviewer, the Doctorate Board can propose to the Faculty Board that an additional scientist is asked to give an opinion.

-(4) If the thesis is graded as "unsatisfactory" by both reviewers, the Doctorate Board rejects the thesis and the doctorate is considered to have failed.
-The Dean of the Faculty will proceed in accordance with § 13, paragraph 2.

-(5) After all the requested assessments have been submitted in writing to the Centre of Advanced Study and Research, the Dean of the relevant Faculty will arrange for the thesis to be displayed in the Centre of Advanced Study and Research for a period of 14 days.
+- (3) If the thesis is graded as "unsatisfactory" by one reviewer, the Doctorate Board can propose to the Faculty Board that an additional scientist is asked to give an opinion. - (4) If the thesis is graded as "unsatisfactory" by the majority of the reviewers, the Doctorate Board rejects the thesis and the doctorate is considered to have failed.
+The Dean of the Faculty will proceed in accordance with § 13, paragraph 2. - (5) After all the requested assessments have been submitted in writing, the Dean will, after informing the Centre of Advanced Study and Research, arrange for the thesis to be displayed for a period of 14 days.
 During this time, any university lecturer or scientist qualified as a university lecturer of the TU Bergakademie Freiberg may inspect the thesis.
 The Deans of the other faculties must be informed about this arrangement.
 The announcement should be made by a written notice or notification via the intranet.
 The members of the Faculty Board are entitled to inspect all written assessments, including the proposed grades.
 The university lecturers and the candidate are entitled to inspect the assessments.
-The university lecturers turers and the candidate may not see the proposed grades if either the reviewers or the candidate object to their doing so.
+The university lecturers and the candidate may not see the proposed grades if either the reviewers or the candidate object to their doing so.

-(6) All lecturers and scientists qualified as lecturers at TU Bergakademie Freiberg have the right to submit a written objection for or against the acceptance of the thesis, to the appropriate Dean of Faculty within the 14 day display period.
-The objection has to be justified in writing within 14 days of submission to the Dean of the Faculty.
+(6) All lecturers and scientists qualified as lecturers at TU Bergakademie Freiberg have the right to submit a written statements in favour or against the acceptance of the thesis, to the appropriate Dean of Faculty within the 14 day display period.
+The statement has to be justified in writing within 14 days of submission to the Dean of the Faculty.